JOURNAL ARTICLES (PEER-REVIEWED) WITH NOTES

 WORK IN PROGRESS (FOR PEER REVIEW)

-C. Kim.
-The perceptions of businesses on local bureaucratic corruptions in Korea: a difference-in-differences analysis of repeated cross-sectional data, 2004-2020 (Research design)
+Perceptions of businesses on local bureaucratic corruptions in Korea: a difference-in-differences analysis of repeated cross-sectional data, 2004-2020 (Research design)